arodriguez-20199620/arodriguez-20199620/README.md

 ![Anime Banner](https://i.imgur.com/EOdnwEX.png) <!-- Replace this link with one to an anime-themed image -->
+## 🌟 Desarrollador Fullstack con Pasión por el Frontend 🌟

+Welcome to my GitHub profile!
+I'm a fullstack developer with a passion for frontend development.
+I love creating engaging and functional user interfaces, and I have experience on both client and server side.
+I am always learning and exploring new technologies to improve my skills and contribute to exciting projects.

 ### 🌸 About Me:
 - 💻 **Full Stack Developer** | React & Node.js lover 💙